sri-dsa/Hand-Gesture-Recognition-Control/README.md

 ## Overview

-Hand Gesture Recognition & Control is a deep learning-based system that enables real-time recognition and interpretation of hand gestures for applications such as gesture-controlled drones, AI-based interaction, and more.
-This project integrates various machine learning techniques, including CNNs, MediaPipe, YOLO, and LSTMs, to achieve robust gesture recognition and control.
+Hand Gesture Recognition & Control is an advanced deep learning-based system designed to recognize and interpret human hand gestures in real time.
+This project is a combination of Computer Vision, Machine Learning, and AI-driven control systems.
+The core functionality revolves around using hand gestures as inputs to control various devices, such as drones, smart appliances, and even robotic arms.

+The project integrates multiple AI frameworks and technologies, including:

+- **Convolutional Neural Networks (CNNs)** for feature extraction from images
+- **Recurrent Neural Networks (LSTMs)** for sequential gesture recognition
+- **MediaPipe and OpenCV** for real-time hand tracking
+- **YOLO-based Object Detection** for gesture classification
+- **V-REP Simulation** to visualize gesture-based drone control
+- **ONNX Model Optimization** for deployment on edge devices
+- This project aims to bridge the gap between human-computer interaction by enabling users to control devices using just their hand gestures, without needing physical controllers.

 ## Features